kajona/kajonacms/_vagrant/README.txt

     - install vagrant
-    - get at least one 'box', the ubuntu precise (12.04) (if you don't do that first vagrant will create this when you run 'vagrabt up' the first time in a preconfigured vagrant VM, e.g. under core/_vagrant/<VMNAME>
+    - get at least one 'box', the ubuntu precise (12.04) (if you don't do that first vagrant will create this when you run 'vagrant up' the first time in a preconfigured vagrant VM, e.g. under core/_vagrant/<VMNAME>
       # vagrant box add hashicorp/precise32
       -> this will create the folder .vagrant.d your HOME!!